Conexon/Data-Standardization/import_shapefile/README.md

 Connecting pgAdmin directly to QGIS is the most efficient way (in my opinion) of importing shapefiles to pgAdmin.
 Having this connection is nice because it allows you to view the spatial attributes of your database and make changes to the database directly through QGIS.

 * On the left side of QGIS, in the browser panel, locate the PostGIS elephant logo, right click and select "New Connection"
-* Set "Name" to "standardize'
+* Set Name to "standardize'
-* Set "Host" to "Conexon-design-1.ckdkui5rb8xx.us-east-1.rds.amazonaws.com"
+* Set Host to "Conexon-design-1.ckdkui5rb8xx.us-east-1.rds.amazonaws.com"
+* Set Port to "5432"
-* Set "Database" to "standardize"
+* Set Database to "standardize"
 * Hit OK
 * Username is "conexondesign"
 * Reach out to another designer for the password to pgaws if you do not already have it